Bangladeshi cricket team in Pakistan in 2024

-The Bangladesh cricket team toured Pakistan in August 2024 to play two Test matches.
+The Bangladesh cricket team toured Pakistan in August and September 2024 to play two Test matches.
 The Test series formed part of the 2023–2025 ICC World Test Championship.
 The Pakistan Cricket Board (PCB) finalized the bilateral series as a part of the 2023–2027 ICC Future Tours Programme.
 In July 2024, the Pakistan Cricket Board (PCB) confirmed the fixtures for the tour, as a part of the 2024–25 home international season.

 On 18 August 2024, PCB moved the second Test match from National Stadium, Karachi to Rawalpindi Cricket Stadium due to construction work.